andrewcooke/choochoo/docs/data-model.md

 Inheritance](https://docs.sqlalchemy.org/en/latest/orm/inheritance.html#joined-table-inheritance)
 in the SQLAlchemy docs.

+Two inheritance hierarchies are used, for Source and StatisticJournal.
+In both cases the structure is very simple, with all concrete classes being direct children of the base.

-A single inheritance hierarchy is used, with Source as the base type, and three children: Interval, ActivityJournal, and TopicJournal.
+Source has three children: Interval, ActivityJournal, and TopicJournal.

+StatisticJournal also has three children: StatisticJournalInteger, StatisticJournalFloat and StatisticJournalText.
 StatisticJournal has a foreign key relationship with Source, so that when a Source is deleted the corresponding statistics are deleted (via cascade).

 ### Correctness